How Many Participants Do You Need for a User Test?

 Rather than running a single test with a large sample, it’s better to adopt an iterative approach.

-Test with five users, apply the necessary fixes, then test again with five new participants to progressively optimize the interface.
+Test with five users, apply the necessary fixes, then test again with five new participants to progressively optimise the interface.

 The Importance of an Iterative Approach